madhushanm99/SMS001/functions.md

 #Customer

-- able to login
+- able to login done
-- able to register
+- able to register done
 - able to register new vehicle
 - able to see his service records
 - able to make appoinment to Service